REF / Music API / SampleMgr

 repo name+internet URL containing sample libraries or banks.

-bank collection of voices
+bank collection of voices or sounds

-voice collection of sound files organized either by MIDI key or name (eg bd, hh)
+voice collection of sound files organized either by MIDI key.
+Voices can be either tonal or percussive.

 Repo File

 All this machinery is presented in order to make literally thousands of internet-hosted sample files easily accessible automatically and portably.
-Of course you have your own personal collection of sample files and these can be either be explicitly organized into your repo file or presented to SampleMgr directly in your songs.
+Of course you also have your own personal/private collection of sample files and these can be either be explicitly organized into your repo file or presented to SampleMgr directly in your songs.

 SampleMgr API